about hercule van wolfwinkle

 Little did he know that his work would go viral and his art would soon be in high demand with requests for portraits flooding into his inbox in their tens of thousands.
 Request from all over the globe.

-Hercule does not take paid commission requests.
-All of the portraits are free and are just uploaded to his social media pages in return for a discretionary donation to the charity (more information can be found on the Facebook page).
+Hercule does not take paid commission requests for his pet portraits, they are free and just uploaded to his social media pages in return for a discretionary donation to the charity.
+But with over 80,000 requests for portraits, it is a lottery as to who gets picked! (more information can be found on the Facebook page ‘Pet Portraits By Hercule‘).

-To date he has raised over £300,000 and counting and this fundraising has seen Hercule receive a Points of Light Award from the Prime Minister, recognised by The Big Issue as one of their 100 Change Makers for 2021, and named as the ‘Creative Fundraiser of The Year’ at the 2022 Just Giving Awards .
+To date he has raised over £300,000 and counting with his pet portraits and this fundraising has seen Hercule receive a Points of Light Award from the Prime Minister, recognised by The Big Issue as one of their 100 Change Makers for 2021, and named as the ‘Creative Fundraiser of The Year’ at the 2022 Just Giving Awards .

 Hercule’s work has been exhibited publicly and The Sunday Times Bestselling book of his drawings, ‘Rubbish Pet Portraits’ together with his second book, ‘Who’s A Clever Boy, Then?’ are both available from all good book stores via publishers HarperCollins.